more on Dam Safety

 Yes.
 You may purchase flood insurance from any licensed insurance agent,

 regardless of where you live in an NFIP member community.
-In fact, the
+For information on policies or rates, please consult http://www.floodsmart.gov or a licensed insurance agent.

 Do I need a permit from the OWRB if